MrOtherGuy/fx-autoconfig/readme.md

 Think about when your script needs to run and you have some options:

 * Wait until windows have been restored before running functions that access gBrowser.
-One method for that would be: `_ucUtils.startupFinished().then(myFunctionAccessinggBrowser)`
+One method for that would be: `UC_API`.Runtime.startupFinished().then(myFunctionAccessinggBrowser)`

 * Check in your function whether `gBrowser` is available, and if not use `_gBrowser` instead.